machado000/postgres-mongo-ssl-stack/README.md

 # Dockerized PostgreSQL + MongoDB Stack with SSL and PgAdmin Proxy

-This repository contains a Bash script that automates the setup of a secure PostgreSQL and MongoDB stack using Docker Compose.
-It configures SSL certificates with Let's Encrypt, a firewall, and an NGINX reverse proxy with SSL termination and PgAdmin4.
+Bash script that automates the setup of a secure PostgreSQL and MongoDB stack using Docker Compose.
+It configures SSL certificates with Let's Encrypt, a UFW firewall, and an NGINX reverse proxy with SSL termination and PgAdmin4.

 ## Features